ShaiCoyg/ArduinoMediaController/README.md

 <b>an arduino project in cpp and python for media control.
 project done by shai ely and uri koren from sapir academic college.</b>

-- First item.
-- Second item.
--
 <h2>what you need for this project:</h2>
-- arduino uno
+- Arduino Uno.
-- 2 ultrasonic sensors
+- 2 Ultrasonic sensors.
-- 1 light dependent resistor
+- 1 light dependent resistor.
+- matrix.
-- some cables
+- some cables.
-- matrix
-- some tape
+- some tape.